boulder-on/JPassport/README.md

 (ex.
 I think my struct support is cleaner because I could rely on the formal structure of records).
 If you cannot use a recent Java version then JNA is your best bet.
 However, if you can use a recent JRE then this library is much lighter weight than JNA (100 kb vs 3+ MB) and the programing should be simpler for many cases.
-I also hope that in many cases, changing to JPassport from existing JNA code shouldn't be an onerous task.
+I also hope that in simple cases, changing to JPassport from existing JNA code shouldn't be an onerous task.

 The FFM team maintain a tool called [JExtract](https://github.com/openjdk/panama-foreign/blob/foreign-jextract/doc/panama_jextract.md).
 Given a header file (.h), JExtract will write the required
 Java code to access the native code described in the header.
-I haven't used JExtract much.
 In order to use the code it generates you need to be somewhat familiar with FFM and, if I understand correctly, for proper struct support you need to have it generate code for each platform you want to support.
-Maybe for large header files JExtract is a quicker route.
-But if your goal is simple, easy to read Java code the JPassport is a better route.
+In terms of performance, JExtract and JPassport are nearly identical.
+Since JExtract leaves you dealing directly with FFM calls it could get performance gains by directly optimizing the calls you make (ex. you do not need to read back all fields in a struct).

+Whether jextract or JPassport is a better tool for you depends on a) how large is your C API, b) where do you want the cognitive load.
+For large header files, jextract will create the code very quickly and it will be correct (i.e. argument ordering will always be right).
+Since you need to build the interface file and records yourself in JPassport, you could make a mistake.
+Jextract puts the cognitive load on every function call you make, since you need to know lots about FFM to use the generated code.
+JPassport puts the cognitive load on building the interfaces and records.
+When using JPassport you do not need to know any FFM, it should look like bland Java code.

 **Java 24 and later** are required to use this library.
 There are separate branches for Java 17 to 22.